The Tin Shed

 Identifying the problem

-We decided to focus on the housing archives of the TSG and how we could improve our interaction with them.
+We decided to focus specifically on the housing archives and how to make them participatory rather than passive.

 OUR CREATIVE PROCESS